Jacey Jetton

-Jacey Ray Jetton (born September 14, 1983) is an American politician and business owner serving as a member of the Texas House of Representatives from the 26th district.
+Jacey Ray Jetton (born September 14, 1983) is a former American politician and business owner who served as a member of the Texas House of Representatives from the 26th district.
 Jetton was first elected in November 2020 and assumed office in January 2021.
 He is a member of the Republican Party.
 Jetton previously served as the chairman of the Fort Bend County Republican Party.
-Jetton, who is Korean American, was the first Asian American county chair in Texas history.
+Jetton, who is Korean American through one parent, was the first Asian American county chair in Texas history.

 In 2021, Jetton authored legislation that would prohibit drive-thru voting, which had been introduced in Harris County, Texas, during the COVID-19 pandemic.

+In 2023, Jetton (a member of the Army National Guard) was called to active duty.
+Under the provisions of the Texas Constitution, any member of the Texas Legislature called into active duty can name his/her replacement to serve in the interim; Jetton named his wife Fanny to fill that role.

+In 2024, Jetton ran a rematch of the 2020 election against challenger, Matt Morgan, which he lost 54% to 39%.

+On September 12th, 2025, Jetton announced he would no longer run for the position of Fort Bend County Judge in the 2026 election.